Menu Close

 body image and mental health

-the term body image refers to how you feel about your physical body.
-Negative body image may affect your mental health
+body image refers to how you feel about your physical self and believe others see you and can affect self-esteem and mental health

 Body image is shaped by various factors, including personal beliefs, societal standards and media representations.
-It influences how comfortable you feel in your skin and how others view your appearance.
-Struggling with your body image can lead to self-doubt or even mental health conditions.
+It influences how comfortable you feel in your skin and how you think others view your appearance.
+Struggling with your body image can lead to self-doubt and mental health issues.

 Negative body image can come in many different forms:

-• Comparing how you look with your friends, family, or people on the internet
+• Comparing how you look with your friends, family or people in the media, on the internet and social media

 • Feeling underrepresented in the media